Daylight Saving Time: a Graphic Argument

 The summer time graph looks a lot better.
 A much larger overlap between daylight and waking hours, less meaningless early morning light and more sunny summer evenings.

 There are also objections to the permanent use of summer time.
 Morning people are horrified by the idea that around the turn of the year, it remains dark until half past ten.
-But allright: isn’t it a good idea then to simply keep moving the clock in March and October, like we have done for a long time?
+But allright: isn’t it a good idea then to simply keep Daylight Saving Time?
+To keep moving the clock in March and October, like we have done for a long time?
 Regardless of what those few Germans think who completed that survey?

 Some people suspect that moving the clock messes up their biorhythm, with all sorts of health issues as a result.
 I don’t want to trivialize that, although when I move the clock one hour back on a trip to England, after a few hearty English breakfasts I’m used to the new time zone.